LBH-123-AI/Comfyui_Minimax_h3_latent_Upscaler/README.md

 ## 📰 News

+- [2026-08-21] 🚀 **3D node optimization**: The model is automatically offloaded to CPU after execution to free VRAM for subsequent second-pass sampling; width and height are independently aligned to the align grid (default 32), fixing the bottom light band issue; normalization/denormalization is changed from in-place operations to standard operations; temporal chunking is retained to support long videos.
 - [2026-08-19] 🚀 **3D node overhaul**: all three resize modes (`scale by multiplier`, `target dimensions`, `megapixels`) merged into a single node; fixed aspect-ratio mismatch in certain modes and edge artifacts at specific sizes; added a new example workflow and expanded the usage notes.
 - [2026-08-18] 🔥 **Precision selector**: both 2D and 3D nodes now support `fp32` / `fp16` / `bf16` inference.
 - [2026-08-17] 🎉 **Initial release**: Minimax H3 Latent Upscaler 2D + 3D nodes with bilingual README and inline examples.